 Howison succinctly stated his position, quoted by Buckman and Stratton in George Holmes Howison, “All existence is either (1) the existence of minds, or (2) the existence of the items and order of their experience; all the existences known as ‘material’ consisting in certain of these experiences, with an order organized by the self-active forms of consciousness that in their unity constitute the substantial being of a mind, in distinction from its phenomenal life.”
 Devoted to empiricism, Howison rejected creation.
 “These many minds . . . have no origin at all – no source in time whatever.
 There is nothing at all, prior to them, out of which their being arises. . . .
 They simply are, and together constitute the eternal order.”
 Collectively they move toward their own fulfillment as measured by the eternal standard to God.

 Earlier, John Wesley Edward Bowen (1855-1933) became the first African American to earn a Ph.D. degree at Boston University.
-Influenced by Borden Parker Bowne, Bowen was the first African American academic personalist.
-Though devoted to the centrality of person, Bowen argued for the importance of higher education for blacks lay in developing persons into men and women who would occupy important positions in society.
+Devoted to the centrality of person, Bowen argued that the importance of higher education for blacks lay in developing persons into men and women who would occupy important positions in society.
 Bowen also argued that progress must be intentional and accepted as slow, that social problems must be solved individualistically, and for a “concrete, not abstract ‘brotherhood’ of all persons.”
 (Burrows, Personalism, 80)

-Recently, J. Deotis Roberts, a student of the British personalist Herbert H. Farmer and a black liberation theologian, emphasizes that the conscious person is both “the highest intrinsic value and is personal, emphasis on freedom and self-determination, and focus on persons-in-community.”
+Recently, J. Deotis Roberts (1927- ), a student of the British personalist Herbert H. Farmer and a black liberation theologian, emphasized that the conscious person is both “the highest intrinsic value and is personal, emphasis on freedom and self-determination, and focus on persons-in-community.”
 (Burrows, Personalism, 80).
 His thought can be organized around four personalist principles: the dignity of the whole person, God as personal, freedom and moral agency, and persons-in-community.
 Blacks are not subhuman, as they have often been treated; they possess intrinsic worth as whole persons and not as minds and bodies.
 The God of the Bible is personal and loves each of the creatures.
 Though God is responsible for all that happens in the world, humans are responsible for all moral wrongdoing.
-Finally, humans can fulfill, develop themselves only in community, which implies “’sharing and caring based upon fellow feeling and deep fellowship.
-Ujamaa, ‘togetherness,’ ‘familyhood,’ is descriptive of community.’”
+Finally, humans can fulfill, develop themselves only in community, which implies “sharing and caring based upon fellow feeling and deep fellowship.
+Ujamaa, ‘togetherness,’ ‘familyhood,’ is descriptive of community.”
 (Roberts, quoted by Burrows, Personalism, 85)

 Feminists agree with the Personalism of Roberts and other black liberation theologians, but they emphasize the dignity and worth of black women to a degree unknown before.
 They do so in the context of the four personalist principles mentioned above.